spiderspace/mutable/README.md

 ## more info

-It's both a niche and advanced topic, particularly because Svelte defaults to `immutable: false`.
+This is both a niche and advanced topic, particularly because Svelte defaults to `immutable: false`.
 Many developers don't know or care about it, and the usecase motivating these stores is niche.